Kyriosity/read-write/README+/software/docu/README+/design-record.md

 ### Coding under guidance

-Maybe the most effective and fast way to introduce a project is to make a new programmer code a feature under the guidance of an experienced developer (with a domain expert).
+Arbitrarart, the most effective and fast way to introduce a project is to make new programmers code a feature under the guidance of an experienced developer (with a domain expert).

 It's not a _pair programming_ and must be in no way the opposite "watch&learn".